-In addition to the applicable requirements in 10 CFR Part 712, Human Reliability Program, and DOE O 426.2, Personnel Selection, Training, Qualification, and Certification Requirements for DOE Nuclear Facilities, annual training will be conducted for personnel assigned to nuclear explosive duty that includes the following NES-specific topics.
+In addition to the applicable requirements in 10 CFR Part 712, Human Reliability Program, and DOE O 426.2, Personnel Selection, Training, Qualification, and Certification Requirements for DOE Nuclear Facilities, current version, annual training will be conducted for personnel assigned to nuclear explosive duty that includes the following NES-specific topics:

-- (a) Responsibilities associated with custody of nuclear explosives. - (b) Use of general and supplemental NESRs and Immediate Action Procedures. - (c) Site-/facility-, program-and operation-specific safety requirements. - (d) The purpose, objective, and responsibilities of the two-person concept for operations. - (e) Explosive safety appropriate for assigned responsibilities.
+(a) Responsibilities associated with custody of nuclear explosives.

+- (b) Use of general and supplemental NESRs and Immediate Action Procedures. - (c) Site-, facility-, program-, and operation-specific safety requirements. - (d) The purpose, objective, and responsibilities of the two-person concept for operations. - (e) Explosive safety appropriate for assigned responsibilities.

-For site-/facility-, program-, and operation-specific safety requirements, the annual training requirements under (10)(c) above may be met with training provided during an initial certification or qualification program and through a continued recertification or requalification process provided that the process requires a no less than annual review or demonstration of the knowledge of the safety requirements.
+For site-, facility-, program-, and operation-specific safety requirements, the annual training requirements under paragraph 4.a.(10)(c) above may be met with training provided during an initial certification or qualification program and through a continued recertification or requalification process, provided that the process requires no less than an annual review or demonstration of knowledge of the safety requirements.

 - (11) Transportation of Nuclear Explosives.
 Nuclear explosive transportation is a mobile NEO and involves a mobile NEA.
-Requirements specified for NEOs and NEAs elsewhere in this directive apply. - (a) Organizations responsible for NEOs and associated activities and facilities must establish requirements and procedures to ensure safe onsite transportation of nuclear explosives.

-- (b) Offsite transportation of nuclear explosives is performed by the Office of Secure Transportation (OST) and begins when the loaded conveyance is closed and ends with the opening of the conveyance at its destination. - (c) Transportation operations and shipping configurations, including all items in the conveyance, are subject to the NES evaluation requirements of paragraph 4a(1)(a) and 4a(3). - Nuclear explosives must be transported in conveyances specifically reviewed through the NES evaluation process. - Criteria must be established for protecting nuclear explosives during transportation.
+Requirements specified for NEOs and NEAs elsewhere in this directive apply. - (a) Organizations responsible for NEOs and NEO-associated activities and facilities must establish requirements and procedures to ensure safe onsite transportation of nuclear explosives. - (b) Offsite transportation of nuclear explosives is performed by the Office of Secure Transportation (OST) and begins when the loaded conveyance is closed and ends with the opening of the conveyance at its destination. - (c) Transportation operations and shipping configurations, including all items in the conveyance, are subject to the NES evaluation requirements of paragraph 4.a.(1)(a) and 4.a.(3). - 1 Nuclear explosives must be transported in conveyances specifically reviewed through the NES evaluation process. - 2 Criteria must be established for protecting nuclear explosives during transportation.
 The criteria and restraint designs for specific nuclear explosive configurations must be reviewed through the NES evaluation process. - (12) Mixed Venues.
 Nuclear explosives must not be transported or staged with any other assembly that could be mistaken for a nuclear explosive.

-If operational constraints require nuclear explosives and nuclear explosive-like assemblies (NELAs) to be collocated, the operations must comply with the NELA standards in paragraph 4.a(17) of this directive and must be evaluated by a Nuclear Explosive Safety Study Group (NESSG).
+If operational constraints require nuclear explosives and nuclear explosive-like assemblies (NELAs) to be collocated, the operations must comply with the NELA standards in paragraph 4.a.(17) of this directive and must be evaluated by a Nuclear Explosive Safety Study Group (NESSG).
 The operational justification for collocation of the nuclear explosives and NELAs will be provided to the NESSG during the evaluation.

-(13) Positive Verification.

-- (a) Organizations responsible for NEOs and associated activities and facilities must develop and implement a verification process to ensure use of qualified personnel who are fit for duty, operationally ready facilities, correct equipment that is current in any required calibration and preventive maintenance, and current approved procedures. - (b) The configuration and condition of a nuclear explosive and its safety features must be known or determined as early as practical during any planned NEO. - (14) Change Control.
-Organizations responsible for NEOs and associated activities and facilities must establish and implement a NES change evaluation process in accordance with NA SD 452.2, Nuclear Explosive Safety Evaluation Processes, or successor directive.
+- (13) Positive Verification. - (a) Organizations responsible for NEOs and NEO-associated activities and facilities must develop and implement a verification process to ensure use of qualified personnel who are fit for duty, operationally ready facilities, correct equipment that is current in any required calibration and preventive maintenance, and current approved procedures. - (b) The configuration and condition of a nuclear explosive and its safety features must be determined as early as practicable during any planned NEO.
+For operations occurring prior to this determination, or in the event a determination cannot be made, incompatibility with or isolation from external energy that may lead to credible NES consequences must be demonstrated. - (14) Change Control.
+Organizations responsible for NEOs and NEO-associated activities and facilities must establish and implement a NES change evaluation process in accordance with NNSA SD 452.2, Nuclear Explosive Safety Evaluation Processes, current version.
 This NES evaluation is separate and independent from the unreviewed safety question process required by 10 CFR Part 830, Nuclear Safety Management, and must be completed before approval and implementation of the change.